Baaka/Alfresco-User-Self-Registration/README.md

 Alfresco-User-Self-Registration
 ===============================

-This purpose of the project is to provide user self registration functionality.
+The purpose of the project is to provide user self registration functionality.